Punktum-dk/sandbox-environment-specification/README.md

 <a id="sandbox-environment"></a>
 ## Sandbox Environment

-The services and components deployed to the sandbox environment are listed in [the Wiki](https://github.com/DK-Hostmaster/sandbox-environment-specification/wiki) with versions and other relevant information.
+The services and components deployed to the sandbox environment are listed in [the Wiki][DKHMSANDWIKI] with versions and other relevant information.

 Updates are announced via our tech-announce mailing list.